bonnee/Bonnee.github.io/content/projects/audio-switch.md

 ## Software

-Instead of reinventing the wheel writing ESP8266 firmware, I just flashed [Tasmota](https://tasmota.github.io/docs/) on the ESP8266 and connected it to [Home Assistant](https://www.home-assistant.io/) through MQTT.
+Instead of reinventing the wheel writing custom ESP8266 firmware, I just flashed [Tasmota](https://tasmota.github.io/docs/) on the ESP-01 and linked it to [Home Assistant](https://www.home-assistant.io/) through MQTT.
 I then set up two simple automations to automatically toggle the inputs.

 `automations.yaml`: